th3-s7r4ng3r/SPEN-To-PC-WindowsApp/README.md

 Ensure you have the following installed:
 - Visual Studio or any compatible C# development environment.
 - .NET 8.0 Framework.
-- Advanded Installer for Visual Stuido (Optional)
+- Advanced Installer for Visual Studio (Optional)

 ### Getting Started